RussianFrost/Run-Weather/README.md

 </p>

 # Run&Weather App
-This project was created with the goal of determine hours with the best weather conditions for your outdoor workouts
+This project can help you to determine hours with the best weather conditions for your outdoor workouts!

-## Our future features plan:
+## Our future features plan: 🎉
 * Customizable user preference for weather settings
 * Let users create their own fully customisable weekly schedules for different types of outdoor workouts

-## Available Scripts
+## Check out latest version [here](https://run-weather-deploy-repo.vercel.app/)

+### How to start an app locally:

 In the project directory, you can run:
 ### `npm install`